syarul/closet/README.md

 export default closet.execType(add)('number', 'number')
 ```

-Once you compile with the compiler, this will neatly change into
+Experience the seamless transformation of your code after compiling with the compiler.
 ```js
 const add = (a, b) => a + b